Singapore Government Logo

 Description and Ethnobotany

-Growth Form A robust, perennial herbaceous plant that grows up to 1m tall with several leafy stems rising in a cluster from thick rhizomes and can slowly spread to form large clumps.
+Growth Form It is a robust, perennial herbaceous plant that grows up to 1m tall.
+Several leafy stems grow in a cluster from thick rhizomes (thick, horizontal modified stems) and can slowly spread to form large clumps.

-Foliage Leafy shoots bear up to ten alternate distichous (arranged in two rows, one on each side of the stem) leaves.
-Leaves dark green above with a green midrib, very light green below, densely studded with pellucid dots.
-Leaf blades are thin, elliptic to oblong-lanceolate, up to 70 cm in length.
-Leaf petiole up to 10 cm long, broadly furrowed with narrow erect wings along the margins.
+Foliage The leafy shoots bear up to ten alternate distichous (arranged in two rows, one on each side of the stem) leaves.
+The leaves are dark green above, with a green midrib, and very light green underneath, densely studded with pellucid dots.
+The leaf blades are thin, elliptic to oblong-lanceolate, up to 70 cm in length.
+The petiole (leaf stalk) is up to 10 cm long, broadly furrowed with narrow, erect wings along the margins.

-Stems The rhizome is fleshy with an ellipsoidal primary tuber at the base of each aerial stem, ringed with the bases of old scale leaves.
-When mature, it bears numerous straight or slightly curved cylindrical lateral rhizomes, called fingers, which are in turn repeatedly branched at approximate right angles, thus forming dense clumps.
-Bright orange in colour, both inside and outside, young tips white, a spicy smell is given off when the rhizome is bruised.
+Stems The rhizome (thick, horizontal modified stem) is fleshy with an ellipsoidal primary rhizome at the base of each aerial stem, ringed with the bases of old scale leaves.
+When mature, it bears numerous straight or slightly curved cylindrical lateral rhizomes, called fingers, which are in turn repeatedly branched at approximately right angles, thus forming dense clumps.
+Bright orange skin and flesh with young tips, white, a spicy smell is given off when the rhizome is bruised.
 When cut, the yellow sap stains fingers and cloth indelibly.

-Flowers Flowers tubular, white to yellow-white, opening one at a time and borne on erect spike-like inflorescences that are terminal on a central leafy shoot, appearing between leaf sheaths.
-Lower bracts pale green with white longitudinal streaks or white margins, upper ones white, sometimes pink-tipped.
-Bracteoles (small bract, especially on the pedicel of a flower) numerous, spirally-arranged and densely hairy, forming pockets, each with flowers inside.
+Flowers The inflorescence is a terminal spike with multiple bracts and borne at the end of a leafy shoot.
+The lower bracts are pale green with white longitudinal streaks or white margins, while the upper bracts are white, sometimes pink-tipped.
+The bracteoles (small bracts, especially on the pedicel of a flower) are numerous, spirally arranged and densely hairy, forming pockets, each with flowers inside.
+The flowers are tubular, white to yellow-white, opening one at a time.

-Cultivation C. longa thrives on well-drained fertile loamy soils, preferring lots of water but unable to withstand waterlogging.
+Cultivation It thrives in well-drained, fertile, loamy soils, preferring lots of water but unable to withstand waterlogging.
 Full sun encourages the yield of the plant, while light shade is beneficial but heavy shade will reduce the yield.
-The plant also does not like draughty conditions.
-Vegetative propagation is carried out using rhizomes, with evidence showing that larger daughter rhizomes (fingers) germinate better and produce larger yields than mother rhizomes.
+The plant also dislikes draughty conditions.
+Vegetative propagation is carried out using rhizomes, with evidence showing that larger daughter rhizomes (fingers) grow more effectively and produce higher yields than mother rhizomes.
 Keep germinating rhizomes damp and warm, in a slightly shaded location.
-Fertilizing may be done weekly using a general purpose liquid fertilizer.
+Fertilising may be done weekly using a general-purpose liquid fertiliser.
 Pests of C. longa include shoot borers, leaf-eating insects, suck insects and nematodes.
 Red spider mites have also been known to be an occasional problem in older plants.
 Leaf spot or leaf blotch and rhizome rot are important diseases of the plant, caused by fungi.
+It can be propagated by division or rhizomes.

 Etymology The genus name Curcuma is derived from the Arabic “kurkum” or “kunkuma” for turmeric or its saffron-like colour.
-The specific epithet longa has its origin in Greek, meaning long, possibly referring to the long leaves of the plant.
+The specific epithet longa is Latin for "long", possibly referring to the long leaves of the plant.

 Ethnobotanical Uses Edible Plant Parts : Edible Leaves, Edible Stems